by Dr. Bill Rawls

 Cooked vegetables are generally the best tolerated of all foods.
 Cooking (ideally steaming) breaks down fiber and releases nutrients.
 Cooking also kills mold, microbes, and parasite eggs.

-Diet is not the only factor that affects the digestive process.
-When faced with a threat, the body goes into high alert.
-Alert mode, often called the fight-or-flight response, prepares the body for dealing with a threat such as a confrontation or emergency.
-Resources of the body are shifted toward dealing with the threat.
+When you’re faced with an acute threat, your body goes into high alert.
+Often called the fight-or-flight response, it prepares the body for dealing with a threat such as a confrontation or emergency.
+Resources of the body shift toward dealing with the threat.
 Everyday maintenance and intestinal functions are temporarily placed on hold until the threat passes or is resolved.

 The flow of bile through the liver and gallbladder is slowed.
 This commonly results in liver congestion and formation of stones in the gallbladder.
 Removal of toxins from the body is inhibited.